spencer-shadley/completed-class/meta/Template.md

 ** PWA **

 - It's great that you got a full PWA working!
 I'm able to install it and it works offline!
 This demonstrates a great understanding of those pieces and is a nice thing to add to your resume and gives you more talking points when discussing this.

+** Unused Code **

+- There are some pieces of code that are unused.
+This can pollute the codebase and make it more difficult to make sense of the real flow of objects.
+This is also a performance hit.
+VS Code will "dim" the color of any unused code which makes it much easier to catch early.
+Additionally leveraging a linter can check against this and even throw errors to ensure you never have unused code.

 ---